List of lost United States submarines: Additional incidents

 was decommissioned on 15 November 1945 and sold for scrap 8 June 1957.
 The Tarpon foundered in deep water, south of Cape Hatteras, North Carolina, on 26 August 1957, while under tow to the scrap yard.

-USS Sargo - SSN-583 was docked in Pearl Harbor on 14 June 1960, preparing to take Bhumibol Adulyadej and his wife Mom Rajawongse Sirikit Kitiyakara, the King and Queen of Thailand on a cruise the next day.
+was docked in Pearl Harbor on 14 June 1960, preparing to take Bhumibol Adulyadej and his wife Mom Rajawongse Sirikit Kitiyakara, the King and Queen of Thailand on a cruise the next day.
 Sargo was charging her oxygen tanks when the oxygen line, which entered the submarine through the stern torpedo room hatch, developed a leak and a fire ignited.
 Two Mark 37 torpedo warheads detonated "low-order", and the fire spread dramatically, killing the crewman tending the oxygen line, machinist's mate third class James E. Smallwood.
 The fire, fed by the pressurized oxygen, shot flames over 100 feet (30 m) in the air through the hatch.
 When the combined forces of the shipyard and the boat's crew were unable to control the fire, Sargo's officers took the submarine a short distance from the pier and submerged with the stern room hatch open.
 The fire was extinguished, and Sargo bottomed in the channel.
 A floating crane later raised the Sargo, which was towed to Pearl Harbor Naval Shipyard for repairs.
 Subsequent repairs took three months in drydock.
 Sargo was returned to active service in October 1960 and remained so until decommissioned and stricken from the Naval Vessel Register on 21 April 1988.
 James E. Smallwood MM3(SS), who sacrificed his life in the fire while taking action to save the ship was awarded, posthumously, the Navy and Marine Corps Medal for having "firmly and meticulously carried out the ship's safety precautions requiring isolation of the charging compartment from the remainder of the vessel.
 Aware of the potential danger involved, he kept the watertight door and bulkhead flappers shut."
 Other crew members were also awarded medals and letters of commendation for outstanding courage over and above the call of duty.

 flooded and sank pier-side prior to commissioning at Mare Island Naval Shipyard on 15 May 1969.
 Two shipyard teams, apparently unaware of each other's efforts, were conducting work involving filling tanks in both the forward and aft portions of the submarine.
 Eventually the lack of coordination led to flooding through the bow hatch.
 The submarine was raised, but completion was delayed 32 months.
 Guitarro was commissioned on 9 September 1972.

 was decommissioned and struck from the Naval Register 1 October 1970.
 On 1 June 1971, while under tow near Cape Flattery, Washington state, Bugara swamped and sank accidentally.

 was not repaired after a fire near Florida on 24 April 1988 that killed three crewmembers.
 She was decommissioned 28 September 1988 and hulked 17 August 1989.
 The hull was later purchased by Northrop Grumman for testing.